bartificer/programming-by-stealth/docs/pbs75.md

 ## A Final Illustration

-We can use my httpEcho script in conjunction with the curl terminal command (Mac & Linux only I’m afraid) to peer inside a full HTTP transaction.
+We can use my `httpEcho` script in conjunction with the `curl` terminal command (Mac & Linux only, I’m afraid) to peer inside a full HTTP transaction.

 The command we’ll be using is: